-Fig 3.2.9: Phosphate pillow
+Figure 10: Phosphate pillow

-3.5.3.11.3 Fish diversity and distribution
+3.5.3.12 Fish diversity and distribution

 Method of collection.

 A fishing net was used to catch the various fishes species at Abirem, Wiwiso and KNUST botanical gardens.
 Different species of fishes are adapted to various habitat in the river.
 Certain fishes have the ability to camouflage with the environment which made it difficult to identify them.
 Others too have the ability to hide under the soil and rocks as a form of protection against potential predators.
 The shape of the caudal fin gave some species a higher advantage over others since forked shaped fishes are very fast.
 With all this adaptations, quite a significant amount of some fish species were collected by throwing the net over the river.
 Large variety of fish species were not found due to overfishing and construction of infrastructures such as dams, bridges farming, etc. Certain species too were known to be extinct over the years.
 Because our focus is on the distribution and diversity of fishes, the fishes collected were counted, measured and recorded.
 After collection, the fishes were given to the people in the community to feed on.
 The last collection of fishes of the various streams were thrown back into the river.
 This was done to continue and conserve biodiversity.
 No chemicals were used to extract the fishes from the river.
 Whilst fishing, the various habitat of the different species of fishes were identified.